 June 10, 2021

 Although the Canadian ELD mandate was first announced in June 2019, Transport Canada’s approach to mandate enforcement has evolved rapidly over the last few months.
-With these changes quickly occurring as the June deadline approaches, it can be challenging to understand what exactly you need to do to keep your fleet safe and compliant.
+With these changes quickly occurring as the full enforcement deadline approaches, it can be challenging to understand what exactly you need to do to keep your fleet safe and compliant.

 At Samsara, we partner closely with external advisors, industry groups, and regulators to understand the latest changes and advocate on our customers’ behalf.
 Our ELD solution has helped thousands of fleets and their drivers maintain compliance while operating in Canada, the U.S., and during cross-border trips.